This report discusses the main issues that should be considered by companies seeking tax-efficient structures in Mexico.

 Local branch

-A branch it is not used as a vehicle of acquisition in Mexico due to several tax inefficiencies.
+A branch is not used as a vehicle of acquisition in Mexico due to several tax inefficiencies.

 Joint venture